fannheyward/coc-julia/README.md

 ## Commands

 - `julia.CompileLanguageServerBin`: use PackageCompiler.jl to compile LanguageServer.jl as a bin
-- `julia.CompileLanguageServerSysimg`: use PackageCompiler.jl to compile a sysiamge of LanguageServer.jl
+- `julia.CompileLanguageServerSysimg`: use PackageCompiler.jl to compile a sysimage of LanguageServer.jl.

 ## License